*discount will be applied during checkout process

 This day ends at Egillsstadir – the capital of the East Iceland.

 Last day starts from Akureyri – the capital of the North.
 This small, remote city is located in a stunning, deep fjord.
 The city center is located next to the harbor, where one will find both modern architecture, historical wooden houses and Akureyri church located on the hill serving as a viewing point at the same time.
-The day continues by going to the north coastline heading Dalvík – small fishing village.
+The day continues by going South towards Varmahlid village, where charming turf church is located.
 While driving through the North Coast you will easily realize how each region of Iceland differs from another – but still each one can amaze you equally.
-In the North we will be visiting the rock Hvítserkur which is a unique formation and a great place for photos, and Kolugljufur Canyon with spectacular waterfall (accessible only from April to October).
+In the North we will be visiting the rock Hvítserkur which is a unique formation and a great place for photos, and Kolugljufur Canyon with spectacular waterfall.

 Know Before You Go